11 Things To Do In Pekanbaru: A Guide To Unforgettable Activities For Every Explorer

 Serene view of Tujuh Serangkai caves, exploring these caves is one of the must things to do in Pekanbaru

 Pekanbaru, the capital of Indonesia’s Riau province, is a city rich in cultural heritage and natural beauty.
-Whether you’re an adventurer seeking unexplored caves, a history enthusiast eager to delve into the past, or a foodie looking to savour authentic Indonesian cuisine, the things to do in Pekanbaru has something for everyone.
+Whether you’re an adventurer seeking unexplored caves or a foodie looking to savour authentic Indonesian cuisine, the things to do in Pekanbaru has something for everyone.
 Often overlooked by travellers, it offers a unique blend of traditional Malay culture, historical landmarks, and modern attractions.
 The city is also a gateway to natural attractions like Siak River and nearby islands.
 With its lively markets and local cuisine, Pekanbaru provides a unique and vibrant experience for travelers.

-These top 10 things to do in Pekanbaru, Indonesia, combine history, modernisation, and scenic beauty for a memorable experience:
+These top 11 things to do in Pekanbaru, Indonesia, combine history, modernisation, and scenic beauty for a memorable experience during the trip:

 1. Visit Masjid Agung An-Nur Pekanbaru